wmarinic/TextOverImg/README.md

 # TextOverImg
-Naive implementation of an app that users can submit text and an image URL to.
+TextOverImg is an app that users can submit text and an image URL to.
 The app returns the image with the text placed over it.
-Users can login to remove the image watermark.

-The login is hard coded to username: test, password: test for now.
+Users can create an account and login to remove the image watermark.

 ## Getting Started
 ### Dependencies, Docker and Postgres (for windows users)